brettz9/es-file-traverse/README.md

         a native `node_mod_a`, should use fixed paths for child processes.
         Could, however, whitelist certain trusted native executables, albeit with a potential risk of namespace conflicts.
+1. Uses elsewhere:
+    1. **Linter**: Propose this traversal mechanism as a **command line option for eslint itself**, esp. if get as a working demo (in place of, or in addition to, a set of whitelisted files).
+        1. Perform linting (or if doing along the way, only perform linting once per discovered file).
+Traversal code should remain separate so can keep a useful generic traverser by import/require (dynamic or static) rather than becoming a linter.
         1. Ensure linters can lint any extension found for an imported/required file, not just those with `--ext` at command line.
-        With a need to follow through the individual files anyways, we can also check along the way whether this is strict mode file or not, and lint that file accordingly, avoiding undue parsing failures.
+        1. With a need to follow through the individual files anyways, we can also check along the way whether this is strict mode file or not, and lint that file accordingly, avoiding undue parsing failures.
             Can also avoid errors when the file type is detected as JSON (requiring a JSON file) or if the feature of registering a file type was used (then handling that as appropriate).
         1. Check source maps to refer back to source
             1. See also:
                 1. <https://github.com/Bartvds/eslint-path-formatter>